-We are pleased to announce, however, that all training is going ahead online.
-You can book a place for group training in the usual way: click on the link to the session you wish to attend, and log in with Raven.
+Please note that the booking process for group training depends on if you have a Raven login or not.
+University of Cambridge staff: click on the link to the session you wish to attend, and log in with Raven.
 NHS staff should email the training team (email@example.com) to book their places.

 The Medical Library runs a series of group sessions throughout the year.
 All University of Cambridge staff or students, and all Addenbrooke’s staff are welcome to attend any session, although some courses are specifically aimed more at either a University or NHS audience.